 This module is designed to introduce students to analyzation and comprehension methods of non-western musics from the point of view of history, performance methods and as social roles.
 The focus is to give a solid introduction of all major Japanese traditional genres still performed today, and to examine how and why the social role of these genres changed throughout Japan's history, lastly discussing their possible contemporary role and situation within Japan.
 Prior knowledge of Japanese traditional music or music in general isn't required for students to take this course.
 This module is designed for all students of various backgrounds to use their own specialized knowledge and majors to deepen their understanding of how Japanese traditional music is used today within education, mass media, communities, and among performers.
 Students will gain the core knowledge and understanding to be able to differentiate between Japanese traditional genres and instruments and recognized them within various soundscapes.
-The conclusion of this class will challenge all students to research one genre, instrument, or musician of Japanese traditional music.
+The conclusion of this class will challenge all students to research one genre, instrument, or musician of Japanese traditional music to deeper their understanding of not just Japanese music, but the study of world music.